 This is your Award, and it is entirely up to you what you do for each section.
 It is all about setting yourself a challenge and feeling great when you see yourself progress and achieve your goals.
-Visit the Participant Resource Portal to find useful templates and information to support you while you work towards achieving your Award.
+Visit the Activity Zone or the Participant Resource Portal to find useful templates and information to support you while you work towards achieving your Award.